wbox/tinyapp/README.md

 #### Update a URL
 - Click on *My URLS* and on the *Edit* button.
 A form with the URL information will load and you can update the information there and then click on the *Update* button.

-## Important notes about the requirements

-- After user logs out:
-  - Its cookies must be deleted and,
-  - it must beredirected to the /urls

-This implementions redirect any request to /urls without cookies/user credentials to the login page.

 ## Final Product

 ### Login Page